 There also exists a "lazy way" - from Agia Roumeli to the Iron Gates (more or less an hour of non-challenging terrain) and back.

 The course from Xyloskalo

 In Samaria there are old houses, trees offering shade, water springs and if you are lucky you will meet the endangered Cretan wildgoat.
 From here onwards the landscape changes, becomes drier and the slope gets smooth.
-One hour later we meet a small river that follows us for some time.
+One hour later we walk along the riverbed for some time.
 There are several small wooden bridges in several places, above the river.

-After one more hour we meet the imposing Portes (Gates) which is a very narrow passage between two tall vertical 500m high cliffs.
+After one more hour we meet the imposing Sideroportes (Iron Gates) which is a very narrow passage between two tall vertical 500m high cliffs.
 We soon reach the old village of Agia Roumeli that was abandoned in the mid 1900s due to a devastating flood and was moved to the seaside settlement of Agia Roumeli, which is about 30 minutes away.